-Sevruga - The "Persian" Sturgeon produces small "pinhead" black or dark gray eggs.
-Some connoisseurs prefer to Beluga for the more intense flavors.
+Sevruga - The "Persian" Sturgeon produces small "pinhead" black or dark gray eggs, and some connoisseurs prefer it to Beluga for the more intense flavors.
 "Fresh, smooth taste," according to Paramount Caviar.
 Currently in short supply in the U.S. ($222-241 oz.)

 Domestic Caviars (Farmed)

-"Osetra" - White Sturgeon (aka Transmontanus) produces America's "Osetra."
+"Ossetra" - White Sturgeon (aka Transmontanus) produces America's "Ossetra."
 Similar to imported, but rounder and creamier.
-California Osetra is typically "graded" by size and color, more for appearance than flavor. ($78-114 oz.)
+California Ossetra is typically "graded" by size and color, more for appearance than flavor. ($78-114 oz.)